phronmophobic/blog/markdown/fastleannative.md

 ### Hanging onto References

-If a chunk memory managed by the garbage collector is passed to native code, you must make sure to hang to the reference until the native code will no longer need access.
-Otherwise, the garbage collector may indeterministically free the resource beofre the native code is done using the resource.
+If a chunk of memory managed by the garbage collector is passed to native code, you must make sure to hang on to the reference until the native code will no longer need access.
+Otherwise, the garbage collector may unpredictably free the resource before the native code is done using the resource.
 This may crash your program or worse.

 ### Overzealous Allocations

 As long as your program is allocating memory faster than the garbage collector can clean up garbage, the JVM does a decent job of managing the total memory used by the program.
-The total memory used can be further constrainted via system parameters.
-However, when allocating memory offheap, the garbage collector usually only knows about the sizes of references or resource handles and doesn't know about the sizes of the resources that are offheap.
+The total memory used can be further constrained via system parameters.
+However, when allocating memory off-heap, the garbage collector usually only knows about the sizes of references or resource handles and doesn't know about the sizes of the resources that are off-heap.
 If you don't manually free large resources, the garbage collector may not prioritize cleaning unreachable handles to large resources.
 This can cause the total memory usage of the program to balloon.
 Even if you do clean up the resources eventually, simply freeing the resources does not typically cause the total memory used by the program to decrease.
 To prevent memory usage from climbing out of control, it may be necessary to take a more hands on approach to allocating and freeing resources rather than relying on the garbage collector.

 ### Never Free